 Project Manager closed the meeting which concluded at 7:00PM

-MESSENGER MINUTES
+MESSENGER MEETING MINUTES

-As the team was distributed across three states with varying family and work commitments the team used Facebook messenger to conduct the majority of their team meetings.
-A central log of these meeting was maintained which summarised the topics discussed and decisions made.
-This log is shown below.
+As the team was distributed across three states with varying family and work commitments the team used Facebook Messenger to conduct the majority of their team meetings in place of pre-planned Zoom meetings.
+A central log of these meetings was maintained fortnightly, which summarises the topics discussed, and decisions made.
+This log is shown below, along with supporting screenshots to demonstrate that the code of conduct was enforced throughout the project.

 16th - 30th July 2018